 Our table of contents for this post:

-- How to use the easy method for dairy free caramel
+- Easy method for dairy free caramel (Easy)

 - Easy method butterscotch variation